Galileo project: 243 Ida and Dactyl

-The requirement to use the LGA resulted in a bit rate of 40 bit/s, and that only from August 28 to September 29, 1993 and from February to June 1994.
-Galileo's tape recorder was used to store images, but tape space was also required for the primary Jupiter mission.
+Transmission was still limited to the 40 bit/s data rate available during the Gaspra flyby.
+At that rate, it took thirty hours to send each of the five frames.
+In September, the line of sight between Galileo and Earth was close to the Sun, so there was only time to send one mosaic before it was blocked by the Sun on September 29, 1993; the rest of the mosaics were transmitted in February and March, after Earth had come around the Sun.
+Galileo's tape recorder was used to store the images, but tape space was also required for the primary Jupiter mission.
 A technique was developed whereby only image fragments of two or three lines out of every 330 were initially sent.
-A determination could then be made as to whether the image was of 243 Ida or empty space.
+A determination could then be made as to whether the image was of 243 Ida or of empty space.
 Ultimately, only about 16 percent of the SSI data recorded could be sent back to Earth.